 The TEACCH method advocates adopting a structured approach in the following five areas: physical organisation of the environment, work system, scheduling, routine and visual structure.

 Implementing the use of structured learning and teaching tasks also helps to address ‘executive functioning’ issues which children and young people with autism may experience such as working memory, planning and prioritising, organisation, task initiation.
-Click on this link for further reading about eight key executive functions.
+Click on this link for further reading about executive functions.

 Examples of structured tasks: